 - In 2011, Massachusetts invested nearly a billion in road and bridge projects to fund 450 projects, including 300 active construction projects and 150 maintenance projects.

 - The state’s Accelerated Bridge Program is an unprecedented 8-year, $3 billion investment in the Commonwealth's bridges, which will dramatically reduce the number of structurally deficient bridges in Massachusetts.
-Already, the program has reduced the number of structurally deficient bridges by 20%.
+Already, the program has reduced the number of structurally deficient bridges by 20 percent.

-- Through the MassBroadband Institute the Patrick-Murray Administration has invested $71.6 million in state and federal funds to leverage public and private resources to expand high-speed Internet to all of the state’s cities and towns.
+- Through the MassBroadband Institute the Patrick Administration has invested $71.6 million in state and federal funds to leverage public and private resources to expand high-speed Internet to all of the state’s cities and towns.
+And in April, Governor Patrick lit the first section of a new 1,200-mile fiber-optic network that will bring high-speed Internet access to under-served areas of western and central Massachusetts.